tranhlok/dogs-cats-image-classification/README.md

-# dogs-cats-image-classification-
+# dogs-cats-image-classification
-Relationship Between the Number of Layers and Filters Along With Data Augmentation on a Convolutional Neural Network and Prediction Accuracy
+A python tensorflow implementation of a convolutional neural network that classifies dogs and cats in images.